DrYenyen/PPPwn-Tinker-GUI/README.md

 1. Corrupt Num increases the is the amount of overflow packets sent to the PS4.
 Enter in hex OR decimal.
 (Default: 0x1 or 1) The reccomended HEX values are 0x1 0x2, 0x4, 0x6, 0x8, 0x10, 0x14, 0x20, 0x30, 0x40 but you are free to test and find out what works best for your console.
 Ocassionally values too high may cause console crashes work back down to something stable.
 # Pin Num
 1. No information about it untested if it helps but is available if you'd like to try.
 Enter in hex OR decimal.
 (Default: 0x1000 or 4096)
-# Spray num
+# Spray Num
 1. When spray is higher the scan range is larger.
 Enter in hex OR decimal.
 (Default: 0x1000 or 4096)(pending better description)
 The reccomended HEX values are  0x1000, 0x1050, 0x1100, 0x1150, 0x1200, 0x1250 but you are free to test and find out what works best for your console.